New rights to redress

 A right to a discount on the price paid You will be able to seek a discount in respect of past or future payments due under a contract.

-The new regulations entitle you to a 25%, 50%, 75% or 100% discount on the payments depending on whether the trader's breach is considered to be minor, significant, serious or very serious.
+For contracts worth £5,000 or less, the Regulations entitle you to a 25%, 50%, 75% or 100% discount on the payments depending on whether the trader's breach is considered to be minor, significant, serious or very serious.
+For contracts worth over £5,000, you are entitled to a discount to the extent that the contract price exceeded the market price.

 The level of seriousness of the trader's actions will depend on their behaviour, the impact this has had on you and how long it has been since you signed the contract.